lotlordx/kubernetes_service/README.md

 ## How to Build and Run the application

-This service assumes that you have Python 3 >  duely installed on your system preferably on a Linux or mac Os, Windows is also greatly acceptable too, provided you have the Python [installer](https://www.python.org/ftp/python/3.5.1/python-3.5.1-amd64.exe) installed, making sure you check the Add Python 3.5 to PATH checkbox.
+This service assumes that you have Python 3 >  duely installed on your system preferably on a Linux or mac Os, Windows is also greatly acceptable too, provided you have the Python [installer](https://www.python.org/ftp/python/3.5.1/python-3.5.1-amd64.exe) installed, making sure you check the Add Python 3.5 to ENVIROMENT PATH checkbox.
 In cmd.exe run.

 Building and Running the application is seamless :) trust me..
 The service was ought to be a containerized application but I didn't want to have the image online  due to the instructions